We Embrace All Who Enjoy All Things Italian and Desire To Expand Their Knowledge of a Beautiful Country, Its People and Its Language

 Who We Are

 The Dante Alighieri Society (DAS) of Washington is a 501(c)(3) nonprofit corporation licensed by the State of Washington and operating in the City of Seattle.
-Additionally we are certified as an official chapter of the Società Dante Alighieri, an international organization headquartered in Rome, Italy.
+Additionally we are recognized as an official chapter of the Società Dante Alighieri, a non-profit organization (ONLUS) with chapters all over the world and headquartered in Rome, Italy.

 Membership is open to anyone interested in the goals and ideals of our society regardless of ethnic origin.
 Many of us are native Italians or of Italian ancestry, but many of us are not.
 So if you love things Italian or just want to learn more about Italy, its people and its language, you are welcome.

-Our mission, along with international organization, is to promotes Italian culture and language within the state of Washington and around the world.
+Our mission, in harmony with the principles of the Società Dante Alighieri, is to promote Italian culture and language within the state of Washington and around the world.
 Language, art, food, wine, friendship, fashion, elegant design and history are a large part of this culture.
 We gather together regularly (see schedule) to share food and enjoy presentations on the many aspects of the Italian culture.
 Join Us!
 There is much to enjoy and learn!

 The major elements of our offerings are

-- A language program with six learning levels with classes held on the Seattle University campus.
+- A language program with different learning levels, with classes held on the Seattle University campus or online.
 Since 1984, the local Dante chapter has offered a comprehensive Italian Language Program for all those interested in learning or perfecting their Italian language skills.
 Our instructors are native speakers and experienced teachers of adult learners.
 Learn more here.

-- The Dante Alighieri Society of Washington is one of the few locations in the United States, and the only one on the West Coast, authorized to conduct the Italian Language proficiency examination PLIDA.
-Among other uses, PLIDA is required by the Italian government to work and study in Italy and to obtain Italian Citizenship.
+- The Dante Alighieri Society of Washington is one of the few locations in the United States, and the only one on the West Coast, authorized to conduct the Italian Language proficiency examination (PLIDA) required by the Italian government to work or study in Italy or to obtain Italian citizenship.
 Learn more here.

 - Dinner meetings with authentic meals prepared by members followed by a presentation conducted in the English language.
 Our pasta dinners are prepared by members using authentic Italian recipes and preparation techniques.
 Learn more here.